U.S. Legal System Providers

 - Special circumstances — includes military divorce, international jurisdiction, high-net-worth matters, domestic violence intersections, and same-sex divorce law

-Each category groups listings by legal function rather than alphabetical order, allowing researchers to trace a logical path through the procedural and substantive dimensions of a divorce proceeding.
+Each category groups providers by legal function rather than alphabetical order, allowing researchers to trace a logical path through the procedural and substantive dimensions of a divorce proceeding.